cponcej/awesome-tech/docs/linux-commands-examples.md

 # Linux Commands Examples

+- Edit a file on a remote server using vim from your local *nix desktop

+		vim scp://user@server1//etc/httpd/httpd.conf

+- Find out which of your directories(below the current directory) occupy at least 1GB of space.

+		du -h . | grep "^[0-9\.]\+G"

+- Show directory size and sort by human readable amount (MB, GB, etc.).
+Requires GNU sort for -h option.

+		du -sh */ | sort -h

+- Life is too short to run the same command twice.

+		export HISTSIZE=0

 - Want to increments all numbers in input.txt?

 		perl -pe 's/(\d+)/ 1 + $1 /ge' input.txt